UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Results

 \subsection{MgII \& FeII time delays}

-Using the continuum, MgII, and FeII light curves, we performed time-delay analyses to find out if robust time delays can be detected.
-In particular, in comparison with the previous time-delay analyses, here we focus on the role of the FeII emission model (template) in affecting the line-emission correlation with the continuum, and thus the time-delay determination.
+Using the continuum, MgII, and FeII light curves, we performed time-delay analyses to find out if robust time delays can be detected for the new UV FeII templates.
+In particular, in comparison with the previous time-delay analyses of HE 0413-4031, here we focus on the role of the FeII emission model (template) in affecting the line-emission correlation with the continuum, and thus the time-delay determination.

-We used different time-delay methodologies, namely interpolated cross-correlation function (ICCF), discrete correlation function (DCF), $z$-transferred DCF, $\chi^2$ method, JAVELIN, von Neumann, and Bartels estimators to infer the best time delay.
-For completeness, we introduce all the methods and the computational details, such as selected time ranges and the uncertainty determination, in Appendix~\ref{sec_appendix_time_delay}.
-For comparison, two comparably good FeII templates were considered to infer the MgII and the FeII emission: the KDP15 template and the VW01 template.
+We used different time-delay methodologies, namely interpolated cross-correlation function \citep[ICCF; ][]{Peterson1998}, discrete correlation function \citep[DCF; ][]{Edelson1988}, $z$-transferred DCF \citep[zDCF; ][]{1997ASSL..218..163A}, $\chi^2$ method \citep{Czerny2013}, JAVELIN \citep{Zu2011,Zu2013,2016ApJ...819..122Z}, von Neumann, and Bartels estimators \citep{2017ApJ...844..146C} to infer the best time delay.
+For completeness, we show the plots and the inferred time-delay estimates for all the methods in Appendix~\ref{sec_appendix_time_delay}.
+For comparison, two comparably good FeII templates were considered to infer the MgII and the FeII emission time delays: the KDP15 template and the VW01 template.
+The uncertainties were typically inferred using the time-delay peak distributions constructed from several hundred light curves generated using the bootstrap method \citep[see e.g.,][where we already applied all the methods used in this paper]{2019AN....340..577Z,Zajacek2020,prince2023}.

 The time delay results for MgII emission are summarized in Table~\ref{tab_mgII}, where the values are expressed in the observer's frame unless stated otherwise.
 The time delays are generally between $\sim 500$ and $\sim 600$ days, except for the Bartels method and the VW01 template, which indicates the best time delay at $\sim 405$ days.
-The time-delay calculations for the Mg II line with the new redshift give very similar results to what was obtained in \citet{prince2023} as well as in \citet{Zajacek2020} using the old redshift.
+The time-delay calculations for the MgII line with the new redshift give very similar results to what was obtained in \citet{prince2023} as well as in \citet{Zajacek2020} using the old redshift.
 This is related to the fact the decomposition in both cases (the older and the new redshift) yielded very similar values of the equivalent width of MgII (see lower panel of Fig.~\ref{fig:new_trends1}).

 The MgII light curve is very strongly correlated with the continuum light curve, which implies that the observed continuum is the driving photoionizing emission.
 In particular, the case of the best-fit FeII template KDP15 exhibits the peak correlation coefficient of $r\sim 0.87$.
 For the VW01 template, the correlation coefficient only slightly drops to $r\sim 0.73$.
 This trend is also reflected for other time-delay methods, for which the cases with the VW01 template exhibit lower correlation coefficients (zDCF) or the minima are located at larger values of the corresponding measures ($\chi^2$, von Neumann, and Bartels estimators, see Appendix~\ref{sec_appendix_time_delay}).
 This can be interpreted as the result of the VW01 FeII emission model, which is older and more approximate than the KDP15 model, which lowers the overall correlation of MgII with the continuum.
 Despite that the determined best MgII time delays are consistent within the uncertainties among the different time-delay methods and the two templates, see Table~\ref{tab_mgII}.
 By averaging the time delays among different methods and the two templates, we arrive at the final value of $\tau_{\rm MgII}=224^{+21}_{-23}$ days in the rest frame of the source.
 This value is within $2\sigma$ uncertainty consistent with the values reported in \citet{prince2023} and \citet{Zajacek2020}, whose mean values are $\sim 26\%$ and $\sim 35\%$ larger than the one found here for the new redshift and KDP15/VW01 templates.